 Are you looking to move?
-Learn how to estimate your home’s value and sell with confidence.
+Learn how to estimate your home’s value so you can buy and sell with confidence.

-A home’s value is equivalent too how much a buyer would pay for the home in the current market.
+The traditional home valuation process can be complex, but in the simplest terms, a home’s value is equivalent to how much a buyer would pay for the home in the current market.
 This value is based on various factors and will change over time.
 The property’s unique features, its location, and changes in the local and national economy can all impact a home’s value.
 Ultimately, the market is the arbiter of the selling price of a home.

 Why should I know my home’s value?